privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 1. Frame `request` as in {{request-framing}} and zero pad up to `desired total size`.
 1. Return the encrypted result (as in {{encryption}}).

-## Bidding and Auction Services to Browser {#services-to-browser}
+## Bidding and Auction Services to Client {#services-to-client}

-This section describes how the browser MUST deserialize response messages from the Bidding and Auction Services.
+This section describes how the client MUST deserialize response messages from the Bidding and Auction Services.
 The steps MUST be performed in the following
 order: decryption ({{decryption}}), decompression ({{decompression}}), and finally parsing the response payload as in {{response-payload}}.

-The required inputs from the browser to the steps in {#services-to-browser}:
+The required inputs from the client to the steps in {#services-to-client}:

 1. The encrypted response byte string.
 2. The HPKE context created in {{hpke-context}}.

-The resulting output for the browser is:
+The resulting output for the client is:

 1. The decoded response data structure, as described in {{response-payload}}.